 Not having a records management system in place has different consequences for each organization, ranging from piles of messy paperwork to fines and even criminal charges.
 A popular cautionary tale is the Morgan Stanley lawsuit that resulted in a $1.45 billion fine—largely due to their repeated failure to retrieve emails and online documents as evidence in court.

 While such severe consequences won’t apply to every organization, it’s better to proactively establish a record management policy rather than wait until a problem emerges.
+Proper disposition will reduce clutter, improve searches, and save time on money on storage — all while being compliant with regulations.

-How are modern companies handling records management?
+How are modern organizations handling records management?

 Learn how to implement effective records management